SrFluff/Basic-Python-Toolkit/README.md

   - You can print your current IP address with the ip() function

+11. Exit messages

+  - To set an exit message you can use emes() to set one, and call it when you want to close the program.

 # Patch-notes

+1.3.0 - Added emes() and a terminal environment

 1.2.0 - Added timed(), date(), timedate(), and ip()